bbauska/UC-Davis-JS-Basics/readme.md

   alt="." />
 </p>

-Let\'s just check and see if I\'m wrong.
-If you are wrong, you\'ll get an error and you can fix it.
+Let&apos;s just check and see if I&apos;m wrong.
+If you are wrong, you&apos;ll get an error and you can fix it.
 Just refresh this, type in Fenway Park one more time, Boston, and the URL.
 Look at that it works great.
 Click renewals and it removes it.
-Everything\'s working the way it should.
+Everything&apos;s working the way it should.
-This is really great capstone project that brings together everything we\'ve done in this first course of this specialization, and I look forward to seeing you in the second course of this specialization where we\'ll get into **jQuery** and creating all cool interactive elements on my pages.
+This is really great capstone project that brings together everything we&apos;ve done in this first course of this specialization, and I look forward to seeing you in the second course of this specialization where we&apos;ll get into **jQuery** and creating all cool interactive elements on my pages.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch4-25">4.25 Course Summary (0:57)</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Congratulations, you\'ve made it to the end of our first course on JavaScript, I hope you\'ve had a lot of fun with it.
+Congratulations, you&apos;ve made it to the end of our first course on JavaScript, I hope you&apos;ve had a lot of fun with it.
 And I hope you had fun doing it with me while I stand outside here in California on this beautiful day, not that many miles away from where JavaScript was invented over 25 years ago.
-But JavaScript is a lot of fun, and you\'ve learned a lot, so you should give yourself a pat on the back, and I hope you\'re excited about the projects we\'ve done so far.
-Also, I hope you realize that there\'s a lot more to learn about JavaScript and that you\'ll join us in the next course in the specialization where we get into **jQuery**.
+But JavaScript is a lot of fun, and you&apos;ve learned a lot, so you should give yourself a pat on the back, and I hope you&apos;re excited about the projects we&apos;ve done so far.
+Also, I hope you realize that there&apos;s a lot more to learn about JavaScript and that you&apos;ll join us in the next course in the specialization where we get into **jQuery**.
 And we look at some of the cool things that we can do with the **jQuery** library and some of the cool interactions that we can make.
 So thank you for coming along this far and I hope to see you